From Snowballs to Avalanches: Finding the Right Debt Repayment Strategy

 Automate Repayments:

 Set up automatic payments to ensure consistent progress.
-This method emphasizes the importance of automation to combat procrastination.
+This method emphasizes the importance of combating procrastination.
 Setting up automatic payments ensures consistent progress and removes the temptation to spend money intended for debt.
 This strategy is particularly effective for individuals with busy schedules or impulsive spending habits.

 Choose this method if you struggle with sticking to manual repayment plans.